Tournament Guidelines and Rules

 If you must leave the tournament room to use the restroom do not interact with any spectators.

-Write the moves down.
+For longer time control games - G/20 and above write the moves down.
 If either player has less than 5 minutes on their clock then you are allowed to stop writing down moves.
 (This is optional in K-3.
 K-6 may take a 10 minute penalty if they choose to not write down moves.)

 When a clock is used, the same hand that touches the clock must be the same hand that moves the piece.